satopian/poti-kaini-zh-TW/README.md

 ## [2021/12/04] v3.15.3

 - Updated index.php required for new installations.
 Even if the PHP version is PHP5.3 or lower, an error message will be displayed indicating that it will not work because the PHP version is low.
 Previously it was a fatal PHP error.

 - Fixed an issue where holding down the ChickenPaint's palette with the pen would open an unwanted mouse right-click menu.

 - Fixed an issue where the screen would move up and down when copying and layer merging with PaintBBS NEO.
 If you select a rectangle to perform a copy and layer combination operation, the pen may protrude slightly from the canvas.
-At this time, the NEO canvas may move up and down.
+At this time, the PaintBBS NEO's canvas may move up and down.
 Occurs when using Windows ink or Apple Pencil.
 When a screen width wider than the iPad is detected, the screen does not move even if I swipe the NEO canvas with a mesh.
 When using a smartphone, the operation is the same as before.
 This is because if you can't pinch out and swipe to enlarge the canvas, you won't be able to work.

 Please update `pink_paint.html` to resolve these issues.

 - picpost.php
-Fixed an issue where the error message for automatic switching between Japanese and English was not compatible with `ja-jp` on the iPad.
-Previously, an English error message was displayed when an error occurred on an iPad or a device that returned `ja-jp`.
+Fixed language false positives for error messages.
 More information can be found in the release.

 [Release POTI-board EVO zh-TW v3.15.3 released.](https://github.com/satopian/poti-kaini-zh-TW/releases/tag/v3.15.3)